open-AIMS/ADRIA.jl/docs/src/development/development_setup.md

 Development scripts/functions can then be worked on in the `sandbox` folder without these polluting the ADRIA project itself.

+We recommend [VS Code](https://code.visualstudio.com/) with its Julia extension when developing ADRIA.
+We also recommend the built-in Julia REPL within VS Code be used (see the notes below).

 ## Testing